 When putting on or taking off a mask, hair can get in the way of the ears and hearing aids.
 If your hair is long, try pulling it back into a bun or ponytail.
 This will increase your awareness of the hearing aid and make it easier to double check it is placed correctly when slipping a mask’s elastics on or off.

 For added confidence while out and about, a hearing aid retention cord and clip might be right for you.
 These accessories — like the Oticon SafeLineTM1 — attach your hearing devices to the collar of your shirt with a clip, so you don’t have to worry about losing or damaging your hearing aids.
 Contact your hearing health provider for more information.2

 Sometimes, it’s just as simple as being mindful.
 When removing a face mask, remember to make sure your hearing aids are on properly and securely.
 We recommend holding the hearing aid in place with one hand, while removing the elastics of the mask with the other.

 The last thing you need right now is to lose an expensive hearing aid while protecting your health with a face mask.
-For more advice on wearing a mask with hearing aids or to book a hearing health check-up, call the Audika Hearing Care Help Line on 1800 340 631 or visit our Live Chat, available 9am to 5pm Monday to Friday.
+For more advice on wearing a mask with hearing aids or to book a hearing health check-up, call us on 1800 340 631 or visit our Live Chat, available weekdays from 9am - 5pm (AEDST).